Parents can apply for admission to the College for their sons or daughters to all Forms. However, we recommend entry at Form I (aged 12)

 Applications for admission should be made at least one year in advance of entry, especially for boarding.
 All pupils applying for a place must visit the College before entry.
-We do not accept applications until the child is at least 4th class in Primary school (approximately aged 10) but parents can express an interest in applying by completing the application form and paying the appropriate fee.
-This commits neither the applicant nor the College to anything other than an expression of interest.
+We do not accept applications until the child is at least 4th class in Primary school (approximately aged 10).
+Applicants should complete this application form and return it to the admission office, with the appropriate fee.

 Those joining Form I are normally invited to sit assessments in the month of October prior to the year of entry.
 The assessments are in literacy (reading comprehension, spelling), English and mathematics.
-Candidates for entry are often interviewed by the Warden also.
+Candidates are invited to meet the Warden and tour the facilities before entry.

 Boys and girls joining Form II normally do so by means of the Common Entrance Examination to independent schools, which is taken in their Prep School.

 Those joining in Forms IV and V are usually interviewed by the Warden or Sub-Warden and past reports are sought from their current school.
 Pupils, whose first language is not English, will be required to sit assessments in English and Mathematics in November of the year preceding their entry.